Jonny Greenwood: Songwriting

 Greenwood is the only classically trained member of Radiohead.
 The New York Times described him as "the guy who can take an abstract Thom Yorke notion and master the tools required to execute it in the real world".
 In 2016, Greenwood described his role in Radiohead as an arranger, and said: "It's not really about can I do my guitar part now, it's more ...
 What will serve this song best?
 How do we not mess up this really good song? ...
-How do we make it better than [Thom] just playing it by himself, which is already usually quite great?"
+How do we make it better than [Yorke] just playing it by himself, which is already usually quite great?"
 He said he was the most impatient member of Radiohead: "I'd much rather the records were 90 per cent as good, but come out twice as often ...
 I've always felt that, the closer to the finish, the smaller the changes are that anyone would notice."

 Greenwood's major writing contributions to Radiohead include "Just" (which Yorke described as "a competition by me and Jonny to get as many chords as possible into a song"); "My Iron Lung", co-written with Yorke, from The Bends (1995); "The Tourist" and the "rain down" bridge of "Paranoid Android" from OK Computer (1997); the vocal melody of "Kid A" from Kid A (2000); and the guitar melody of "A Wolf at the Door" from Hail to the Thief (2003).

 For his film soundtracks, Greenwood attempts to keep the instrumentation contemporary to the period of the story.
 For example, he recorded the Norwegian Wood soundtrack using a 1960s Japanese nylon-strung guitar with home recording equipment from the period, attempting to create a recording that one of the characters might have made.
 Many of Greenwood's compositions are microtonal.
 He often uses modes of limited transposition, particularly the octatonic scale, saying: "I like to know what I can't do and then work inside that."
 Greenwood has used unusual notation for his scores to convey complexities such as microtonality or improvisation.
 His piece "X Years of Reverb" requires organists to play to stopwatches.
 For "48 Responses to Polymorphia", he placed an oak leaf on a stave and wrote a part using the veins.